 When I first looked at this photo, my eyes were immediately drawn to the bright orange folding chairs between the counter and the fridge.
 We’re going to guess that many of you are faced with similar unused spaces in your rental kitchens: Put those gaps to good use by storing extra chairs or your step stool in between.
 After all, in a small kitchen, all storage space is precious.

 For more: Amandine & Amaury’s Lovely Little Loft in Paris at Apartment Therapy

 5. Embrace the cluttered counter.

 Again and again when looking at Paris kitchens, we notice how many of the counters have stuff on them.
-Appliances, ingredients, butcher block cutting boards — they're all left out in the open.
-Regular contributor Dana Velden wrote recently about why you should relax about your cluttered counters, and clearly Parisians agree.
-Just make sure that the things you're keeping out are ones that you use frequently.
+Appliances, ingredients, butcher block cutting boards — they’re all left out in the open.
+Regular contributor Dana Velden once wrote about why you should relax about your cluttered counters, and clearly Parisians agree.
+Just make sure that the things you’re keeping out are ones that you use frequently.